 Overseas Air Fleets

-This chapter, by Peter Duff, describes the air forces of the Dominions and Empire.
+This chapter describes the air forces of the Dominions and Empire.
 Compared with the Royal Air Force at home and with the air forces of other nations, the air strength of the Empire is numerically small; but its value cannot be measured by numbers.
 The Dominion air forces are a strong potential reserve.
 In 1936 and 1937 four hundred and thirty pilots from the Dominions joined the Royal Air Force at home.
 One of the most recent of the Empire’s air forces, and one which holds almost a unique position in that it can take part in active service on the borders of its own country, is that of India.
 The Indian air force, which was founded in 1932, is composed entirely of Indians.
 In other parts of the Empire small air sections have been formed; and they may develop into air forces on a larger scale.
 In 1936 there was founded the Straits Settlements Volunteer Air Force, and there are air sections of the defence forces in Kenya, Southern Rhodesia and Ceylon.

 An Inspection at Point Cook, Victoria